 The olfactory bulb processes the impulse and delivers the information about the smell to other neighboring areas of the brain.
 These other areas are known as the limbic system.

-The limbic system is a set of brain structures that are thought to play an essential role in controlling behavior, emotions, memory, and mood.
+The limbic system is a set of brain structures that might play an essential role in controlling behavior, emotions, memory, and mood.

 Using essential oils to help ease symptoms of depression might work because of their smell.

-A sense of smell is one way that people connect with the world around them.
-People are very sensitive to smell and it is believed that an individual can recognize 1 trillion different aromas.
+A sense of smell is one of the five senses and a powerful connector between people and the world around them.
+People are very sensitive to smell, and researchers believe that an individual can recognize 1 trillion different aromas.

-Aromas are very important and highly emotive.
-Everyone reacts to smells differently — how they respond to a smell depends on what they associate with that smell.
-For example, a certain smell may spark a memory that has been long forgotten.
+Aromas are highly emotive.
+Everyone reacts to scents differently — how they respond to a smell depends on what they associate with that smell.
+For example, they may associate a certain scent with a long-forgotten memory.

 Further research needs to be completed to find out how essential oils interact with other treatments and medications.

-It is recommended that children, pregnant women, and breastfeeding women avoid using essential oils, as it is not yet known the effect that they may have on them.
+Younger children and women who are pregnant or breastfeeding should avoid using the oils, as researchers do not yet know the effect essential oils may have on them.